dkapur17/DJIControlServer/README.md

 **Control Modes**

 * `/getControlMode`: Returns the current control mode.
-Either POSITION or VELOCITY
+Either POSITION or VELOCITY.
+Defaults to `POSITION` on app launch.
 * `/setControlMode/{mode}`: Sets the current control mode. `mode` must be `"POSITION"` or `"VELOCITY"`

 **Motion Planning**

 * `/getMaxSpeed`: Gets max allowable speed in m/s.
-* `/setMaxSpeed/{speed}`: Sets max allowable speed, with parameter `speed` in m/s, limited to 4 m/s.
+* `/setMaxSpeed/{speed}`: Sets max allowable speed, with parameter `speed` in m/s
+* `/getMaxAngularSpeed`: Get max allowable angular speed in deg/s
+* `/setMaxAngularSpeed/{speed}`: Set max allowable speed, with parameter `speed` in deg/s
 * `/getVelocityProfile`: Gets the current velocity profile used to generate velocity commands for movement.
+Defaults to `CONSTANT` on app launch.
 * `/setVelocityProfile/{profile}`: Sets the velocity profile to be used.
 Parameter `profile` must be `"CONSTANT"`, `"TRAPEZOIDAL"` or `"S_CURVE"`.

 **IMU state reading**